coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 Material components and focuses melded in this way cannot be used to cast spells.
-If the new form uses equipment (fey, giant, humanoid, some outsiders, many shapechangers, many undead creatures), the deity's equipment changes to match the new form and retains its properties.
+If the new form uses equipment (fey, giant, humanoid, some outsiders, many shapechangers, many undead creatures), the deity’s equipment changes to match the new form and retains its properties.

 This ability cannot confer class levels or class abilities.